-I just came upon my old cd of Carly Simon’s “No Secrets.”
+I just came upon my album of Carly Simon’s No Secrets.
 Talk about a soundtrack from your past.
 This one is in the top three.
 It immediately takes me to New Delhi, India.
 I’m nine years old.
 We play this album so often, it’s like the McCloy family album of 1973.

-Ilse, like many musicians I know, is prone to slipping away mentally whenever music is played.
-But hey, we all do it.
-Why I just did it tonight!
-I got lost in “No Secrets.”
-I was in New Delhi in Berkeley.
-In 1973 in 2007.
+Ilse, like many other musicians I know, is prone to slipping away mentally whenever music is played.
+Her mind wandering to other places.
+Well, I just did that tonight when I got lost in No Secrets.
+I was in New Delhi and Berkeley.
+In 1973 and 2007.

 Music can do that.